-to the Mount Chaambi National Park due to ongoing violent clashes and the high threat of terrorist attack and kidnapping.
+Do not travel to the Mount Chaambi National Park area, including the town of Kasserine, due to ongoing security force operations and the high threat of terrorist attack and kidnapping.
+See Safety and security

 Entry and exit

-Tunisian law prohibits the import and export of Tunisian dinars.
-See Safety and security.
+The currency of Tunisia is the Tunisian Dinar (TND).
+Tunisian law prohibits the import or export of Tunisian dinars.

 Safety and security